Randall Baum (Chair)

 Kathryn S. Kanda (Assistant Vice Chair)

-Kathy Kanda is an attorney at McGeady Sisneros, P.C., a Denver law firm that specializes in the representation of special districts that construct, operate and maintain public infrastructure to develop and redevelop residential, commercial and mixed-use projects throughout Colorado utilizing a variety of public finance tools.
+Kathy Kanda is a retired attorney, who represented special districts that construct, operate and maintain public infrastructure to develop and redevelop residential, commercial and mixed-use projects throughout Colorado utilizing a variety of public finance tools.
 Prior professional experience includes program development and management, public policy and public information work for the State of Colorado Division Securities, Department of Revenue and Department of Natural Resources.
-As a volunteer, Kathy has served as a board member and volunteer for numerous non-profit organizations including the Casting for Recovery – Colorado, Denver Foundation Civic and Education Advisory Committee, Front Range EarthForce and the Empowerment Program.
-She earned her undergraduate degree from the University of Colorado – Boulder and her juris doctorate from the University of Denver – Sturm College of Law.
+As a volunteer, Kathy has served as a board member and volunteer for numerous non-profit organizations including Casting for Recovery – Colorado, the Denver Foundation Civic and Education Advisory Committee, Front Range EarthForce and the Empowerment Program.
+She earned her undergraduate degree from the University of Colorado – Boulder and her juris doctorate from the University of Denver – Sturm College of Law

 Don Marostica (Assistant Vice Chair)